 Sir Victor Sassoon with one of his horses.
 Image via Shanghai Race Club

-Banker, businessman, hotelier and all-round bon vivant moneybags Sir Victor Sassoon, who had owned successful stables in the United Kingdom and India (“There is only one race greater than the Jews,” he once famously mused, “and that’s the Derby.”) wasted no time in buying up the best China ponies, and would make sure he had the best seats at race meets and a fine filly of his own on his arm (another of his great passions – you can read about Sir Victor Sassoon's life in Shanghai right here).
+Banker, businessman, hotelier and all-round bon vivant moneybags Sir Victor Sassoon, who had owned successful stables in the United Kingdom and India (“There is only one race greater than the Jews,” he once famously mused, “and that’s the Derby.”) wasted no time in buying up the best China ponies.
+He would also make sure he had the best seats at race meets and a fine filly of his own on his arm (another of his great passions – you can read about Sir Victor Sassoon's life in Shanghai right here).

 The Racecourse, as depicted on a postcard from 1912.
 Image via Wikimedia

-Following the example of their British counterparts, many well-to-do Chinese took up riding, and by the end of World War I the Shanghai Race Club had opened its doors to the local population (motivated in no small way by the large share of revenue that they offered).
+Following the example of their British counterparts, many well-to-do Chinese took up riding, and by the end of WW1 the Shanghai Race Club had opened its doors to the local population (motivated in no small way by the large share of revenue that they offered).
 However, even then Chinese were only offered honorary, rather than formal membership.

 Racing fans, including Chinese, watch from the grandstand.
 Image via Shanghai Race Club

 The Race Club’s long history of discrimination, as well as its use for colonialist political events and displays of military power, along with the moral implications of its function as a center for gambling, meant for many it came to epitomize the evils of imperialism once the People's Republic of China was founded..